munificent/craftinginterpreters/book/scanning.md

         :::lua
         a = 1 b = 2

-    Lua avoids the `return` problem above by requiring a `return` statement to be the very last statement in a block.
+    Lua avoids the `return` problem by requiring a `return` statement to be the very last statement in a block.
 If there is a value after `return` before the keyword `end`, it *must* be for the return.
 For the other two cases, they allow an explicit `;` and expect users to use that.
 In practice, that almost never happens because there's no point in a parenthesized or unary negation expression statement.

 *   [Go][] handles newlines in the scanner.
 If a newline appears following one of a handful of token types that are known to potentially end a statement,